hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 What if you had to manage dozens or hundreds of modules, with different versions of each?

+???
+**Think of a terraform module like a black box.
+Variables (inputs) go in one side, and outputs come out the other side.
+What happens in the middle is really none of the user's business, as long as they get what they wanted from the module.
+This lets you control what users are able to build, and guide them to the right path by putting guard rails around them.
+You can hide variables and settings that the user should not tinker with, and this also keeps things simpler for the end user who just wants their VPC to work so they can build some instances.**

+**The challenge is when you start having dozens or hundreds of modules and lots of users consuming them...you really need a centralized way to manage this stuff, which brings us to...**

 ---
 name: private-module-registry
 class: img-right